devopsgroup-io/vagrant-hostmanager/README.md

 The plugin hooks into the `vagrant up` and `vagrant destroy` commands automatically.
-When a machine enters or exits the running state , all active machines with the same provider will have their `/etc/hosts` file updated accordingly.
+When a machine enters or exits the running state , all active machines with the same provider will have their `hosts` file updated accordingly.
 Set the `hostmanager.enabled` attribute to `true` in the Vagrantfile to activate this behavior.

-To update the host's `/etc/hosts` file, set the `hostmanager.manage_host` attribute to `true`.
+To update the host's `hosts` file, set the `hostmanager.manage_host` attribute to `true`.

-To update the guests' `/etc/hosts` file, set the `hostmanager.manage_guest` attribute to `true`.
+To update the guests' `hosts` file, set the `hostmanager.manage_guest` attribute to `true`.

 A machine's IP address is defined by either the static IP for a private